HDM-soft/rocketdoo/README.md

     ```sudo pip3 install -r requirements.txt```

- 5. Now you can run ROCKETDOO with the command:
+ 5. Now you can run ROCKETDOO into the folder /rocketdoo, with the command:

     ```rocketdoo```